whammou/OENG1181/EWB-challenge/brief/consideration.md

     * Operation/program delivery costs
   * Consider local currency
   * Potential economic benefits
-* __Material and Access__ - Transportation of proect materials and availability of material which might be required to future maintenance are a significant consideration
+* __Material and Access__ - Transportation of protect materials and availability of material which might be required to future maintenance are a significant consideration
   * Consider using locally available materials
   * Consider where to import the materials from
 * __Delivery and ongoing management__ - Who might construct/implement the project
-* __Effective technical design__ - Is the technical design the most appropricate and effective for this context?
+* __Effective technical design__ - Is the technical design the most appropriate and effective for this context?
-  * Take time to show what alternatives where tocnsdered any why you are proposing your design as the the most appropriate
+  * Take time to show what alternatives where considered any why you are proposing your design as the most appropriate
 * __Inclusion of all__ - Is your proposed engagement approach, final product, and user experience inclusive of and accessible to all people

 ### Specific Considerations